Main Wing and Ross Wing (B, C, RA, RB, RC, RM floors)

 Thorpe House (TH)

-This house is over 130 years old.
+This house is at least 150 years old.
 It is on a site plan dated 1870 and we assume that it was built sometime before that date.
 It is probably the oldest building on the University campus.
 It is a largely Kauri construction and was acquired by the College in the 1960s.
 Initially it was rented out to tenants, but at the end of 1992 it was renovated and reopened in 1993 as Thorpe House, named after Terry Thorpe, a College Council Member who had unstintingly given 25 years of engineering consultancy to the College.

 In addition to housing six Members it contains two facilities: (1) the Fellows and Seniors Common Room for use by College Fellows and Senior Members (third-year students and above); and (2) a small tutorial room.